-Hurricanes form over warm ocean waters, like those found in the Gulf of Mexico.
+Hurricanes form over warm ocean waters, like those found in the Gulf of America.
 The hurricane season starts June 1 and ends November 30.
 The peak threat for the Texas coast exists from August through September.
-However, hurricanes can and have struck the Texas coast during every month of the hurricane season except November.
-October storms are fairly rare with Hurricane Jerry's landfall on Oct 15, 1989 being the latest on record for Texas.
+However, hurricanes can and have struck the Texas coast during every month of the hurricane season.

 Above: Historical perspective of hurricane landfalls in the state of Texas since 1851.
-62 hurricanes have impacted the Texas Coast during this time, 22 of these were major.
+63 hurricanes have impacted the Texas Coast during this time, 22 of these were major.